coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/megamenu/readme.txt

 5. Back end: Use the theme editor to change the appearance of your menus

 == Changelog ==

+= 2.3.6 [09/05/17] =

+* Fix: Mobile breakpoint detection
+* Fix: Increase wp_nav_menu_args priority to fix conflict with Thim-Core (Eduma theme)
+* Fix: Add tabindex to items where the link has been disabled
+* Fix: Deleting newly added mobile toggle blocks
+* Improvement: Add mega menu button to unsaved menu items
+* Improvement: Enable descriptions and disable css prefix of menu item classes by default (for new users only)
+* Improvement: Add mobile font color to theme options
+* Improvement: Improve error shown when failing to save theme
+* Improvement: Improve message shown when menu is not tagged to a location
+* Improvement: Attempt to raise memory limit when generating CSS
+* Improvement: Enable highlight current item by default
+* Improvement: Show warnings when CSS output is set to disabled
+* Improvement: Add image widget option to available widgets, even if not installed
+* Improvement: Update translations
+* Improvement: Add megamenu_submitted_settings_meta filter

 = 2.3.5 [19/02/17] =